slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 I haven't tried JAK inhibitors.

-Dupilumab, a biologic agent, was mildly effective, combined with good diet and meditation (and otherwise didn't help), required regularly injecting an agent that laser-targets a specific antibody everywhere in the body, and cost me all of my hair.
+Dupilumab, a biologic agent, was mildly effective, combined with good diet and meditation (and otherwise didn't help, and my eczema even spiked one time in the House on May St. when I took a short break from my diet, going so far as to eat pizza once), required regularly injecting an agent that laser-targets a specific antibody everywhere in the body, and cost me all of my hair.
 I came into the medical system for eczema, the University of Rochester's medical system when I graduated college, and had never had a history of mental illness besides social anxiety and depression and had never been hospitalized.

 Most recently, being terminated severely worsened my eczema.